 - Significant physical interventions for low-level concerning behaviour.
-E.g. twoperson escort for a child who is slapping with minimal force, or pulling or dragging a pupil if they are refusing to move or have dropped to the floor. - Holding or restraining a pupil because of something you think they might do.
+E.g. twoperson escort for a child who is slapping with minimal force, or pulling or dragging a pupil if they are refusing to move or have dropped to the floor. - Lifting a pupil who has dropped to the floor or pulling them up by their arms. - Holding or restraining a pupil because of something you think they might do.
 E.g. touch support throughout a transition as 'last time they hit me'